When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: pre or post hot food and fancy snacks

 It’s a pretty big, modern, glass-fronted cinema in the middle of Mare Street – opposite Hackney Empire.
 There are four screens in total, showing everything from big blockbusters to smaller arthouse pieces; foreign language films; documentaries; and live arts broadcasts.
-On the ground floor you’ll find a relaxed, all-day restaurant and bar, ideal for freelancers, or bite to eat – burgers, pizza, sandwiches, and salads – before or after the film.
-On the top floor is Hackney Attic – a multi-purpose arts space offering up poetry readings, sketch nights, and comedy.
+On the ground floor you’ll find a relaxed, all-day restaurant and bar, ideal for freelancers, or bite to eat – burgers, pizza, sandwiches, and salads – pre- or-post film, while new residents Dabbers run raucous bingo nights, quizzes and more.

 TT Cinema | Shoreditch